 ”I don’t have time”

 You spend 30+ minutes daily on social media.
 You have time for 5 minutes of exercise.
 Schedule workouts like classes: put them on your calendar and treat them as non-negotiable appointments with yourself.
-Five minutes of focused exercise beats zero minutes, so stop waiting for the “perfect” 60-minute window.
+Five minutes of focused exercise beats zero minutes, so stop waiting for the “perfect” 60-minute window that will not materialize during a normal college week.

 ”I’m too tired”

 Exercise increases energy.
-When you feel too tired to work out, that’s often exactly when you need it most.
-Start with just 2 minutes and tell yourself you can stop if you want; you’ll almost always continue once you start moving.
-If you’re chronically exhausted, address your sleep schedule first, because exercise will improve sleep quality and create a positive feedback loop from there.
+When you feel too tired to work out, that is often exactly when you need it most.
+Start with just 2 minutes and tell yourself you can stop if you want.
+You will almost always continue once you start moving.
+If you are chronically exhausted, address your sleep schedule first, because exercise will improve sleep quality and create a positive feedback loop from there.
+Huang et al. (2024) specifically documented that physical activity interventions in undergraduate populations improved sleep-related outcomes alongside the mental health benefits, which means tackling the exhaustion via exercise is genuinely evidence-based rather than a pep-talk line.

 ”I’m not seeing results fast enough”

 Social media creates unrealistic expectations.
 Real fitness progress takes weeks and months, not days.
-Daily 5-minute workouts compound over time, so trust the process.
-Notice the non-scale victories: improved energy, better sleep, better focus, elevated mood, increased strength.
-These gains matter more than appearance and typically arrive before the mirror changes.
+Daily 5-minute workouts compound over time, so trust the process and give it a full semester before evaluating.
+Notice the non-scale victories: improved energy, better sleep, better focus during lectures, elevated mood during finals, increased strength.
+These gains matter more than appearance and typically arrive weeks before the mirror changes meaningfully.

 ”My roommate will think I’m weird”

 Your roommate will likely be impressed and might join you.
-Exercise when they’re at class if you prefer privacy, or extend an invitation; most people respect self-improvement efforts.
-Taking care of your health is nothing to be embarrassed about.
+Exercise when they are at class if you prefer privacy, or extend an invitation.
+Most people respect self-improvement efforts, and a roommate who mocks you for working out in the dorm says more about them than about you.
+Taking care of your health is nothing to be embarrassed about in an environment where eating pizza at 2 AM is considered normal.

 ”I don’t know what to do”

 Follow the routines in this article.
-They’re designed to be simple, effective, and foolproof.
-Fitness apps like RazFit provide structured workouts and track your progress.
-You don’t need complex routines: squats, push-ups, and planks build a complete foundation.
+They are designed to be simple, effective, and foolproof for college-age beginners.
+Fitness apps like RazFit provide structured workouts and track your progress with zero cost and zero setup time.
+You do not need complex routines.
+Squats, push-ups, and planks build a complete foundation for the 18-24 window, and decades of research confirm that consistency with basic movement patterns produces better outcomes than constantly rotating through novel exercises.

 Social Fitness: Making It Fun